Parallel-in-Time/pySDC/pySDC/playgrounds/Preconditioners/data/notes/optimization.md

 To visualize the values in the preconditioners, we plot the cumulative sum of the weights.
 Keep in mind that the preconditioner is a quadrature rule that is used to solve the error equation.
-We have solutions at the times of the quadrature nodes and we wish to integrate the error until then, so that we can refine the solutions approriately.
+We have solutions at the times of the quadrature nodes and we wish to integrate the error until then, so that we can refine the solutions appropriately.
 However, it turns out that preconditioners that emerge from linear algebra (LU) or optimization will not at all integrate to the time associated with the solutions.
 Instead, LU will integrate past the step size, whereas diagonal only preconditioners solve a much shorter interval than the step size.
 Particularly wackadoodle is the MIN3 preconditioner.